 Rather that write this all down it is much easier to see it being done on video, so here is one of the best that I have watched.
 It is a short and sweet version for those who just want to get the overall process.

-For those who like a lot more detail here are two really excellent videos.
+For those who like a lot more detail these two really excellent videos.
 These go into a lot more detail and take you slowly through the process.

 So hopefully you have found this helpful.
 As you can see all of this was done using a mitre box.
 A power mitre saw just makes this even quicker.